 EFFECTS: There’s so much perversity in a shop window display, in a comic book, in mainstream films…

 LM: The thing that me and my friends are obsessed with at the moment is the Chippendales.
 That is something that we would never have looked at when we were younger, because we were all so punk.
-But now you look back and you realise a very special social space was created within mainstream culture.
+But there was so much genuine weirdness hiding in mainstream culture.
 And of course it got retroactively talked about as feminist, which it wasn’t, or that wasn’t the intention at least.
 The thing I find the most inspiring about the history of the Chippendales is the guy that started it had zero understanding or appreciation of its cultural and social significance.
 I find that very hopeful—that you could be doing something and you’ve got no idea what it means at the time.
-I’m sure when Truman Capote wrote In Cold Blood, he didn't realise he was kickstarting the engine of true crime lierature.

 EFFECTS: I want to return to trompe l’oeil if I may.
 You are a trompe l’oeil painter who also looks deeply at the history of modernism and I wanted to ask you about their vexed relationship and where trompe l’oeil is at now.
 Trompe l’oeil was a popular mode of interior decoration, as well as art, that was supposedly vanquished by ‘high modernism’, but returns in machine-made forms such as Formica in the 50’s and 60’s.
 Painted trompe l’oeil reappears in the postmodern era in the 80’s as a luxurious form of interior decoration, as well as in art.
 And then in the 90’s and 00’s there is a return to ‘less is more’ and trompe l’oeil disappears again.
 But now, in our era, new kinds of trompe l’oeil are all around us: the faux concrete on the cladding of buildings, faux wood floors, the vacuum-formed brick in a Pret A Manger, on screens with their ‘skeuomorphic’ interfaces.
 Amidst all of this illusion, what do you think the place of painted trompe l’oeil is today?